programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Mont Beuvray has a blend of deciduous and coniferous vegitation.
 Although the surrounding flatlands are all open fields today, they probably were forested in antiquity.
 Accordingly, I start adding decidious and coniferous trees throughout the terrain:

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-08.png" alt="Here I am adding trees in Atlas by selecting regionally appropriate trees via the "Object" tool.
-Specifically, I have selected "gaia/tree/euro_birch" to place the birch trees that are native to central France." caption="Figure 8.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-08.png" alt="Adding trees to the terrain around the mountain bases, by selecting regionally appropriate trees via the Object tool.
+Specifically, I have selected gaia/tree/euro_birch to place the birch trees that are native to central France." caption="Figure 8.
 Adding trees in Atlas" %}

 I do the same with deer and other wildlife native to the woodlands of central France.